 Note: The best dietary sources of magnesium include green leafy vegetables, avocados, bananas, nuts, peas, beans, wheat germ, and grains.
 A high-fat diet causes the body to absorb smaller amounts of magnesium than normal to be absorbed.
 Cooking decreases the magnesium content of foods.

 Magnesium supplements are taken orally.
 Magnesium oxide is available in 140-mg capsules as well as 400- and 425-mg tablets.
 Magnesium gluconate (Magonate®)is available in 500-mg tablets.

 Your child should swallow magnesium oxide along with a full glass of water.
-Do not crush or magnesium oxide tablets.
+Do not crush or chew magnesium oxide tablets.
 It is best to take magnesium supplements with or just after a meal to improve absorption.
 Do not take tacrolimus (Prograf, FK-506).

 It is not uncommon to experience diarrhea, stomach upset, bloating, and gas while taking magnesium supplements.
 If any of these side effects persists or becomes bothersome, inform your child’s transplant doctor or transplant coordinator.

 he side effects of magnesium oxide listed below occur only rarely.
 If your child experiences any of these, inform the doctor or coordinator immediately.